-Recently, a colleague of mine revealed that his 26 year old son had called him one night a year ago in a crisis.
+Recently, a colleague of mine revealed that his 26-year-old son had called him one night a year ago in a crisis.
 Apparently this young man had used drugs and was kicked out of the sober living facility that he was living in at that time.
 My colleague, who had a history of getting sucked into a myriad of past crises with his son, calmly told his son that he'd have to figure this out on his own.
 When my colleague shared this story with peers, they were very critical of him.

 As it turns out, recently, his son shared with my colleague that his strong boundaries and limits had helped him realize that it was time to stop the madness.
-Over the past year, this young man has held steady employment, maintained sobriety, payed for his own sober living facility, and is assuming responsibility for his financial debts.
+Over the past year, this young man has held steady employment, maintained sobriety, paid for his own sober living facility, and is assuming responsibility for his financial debts.

-In some cases these adult children may have significant mental health issues, including addictions, which need to be addressed.
+In some cases, these adult children may have significant mental health issues, including addictions, which need to be addressed.
 At the same time, mental health treatment does not have to be mutually exclusive from the adult child contributing to their recovery in any way they can.
 Too many times, however, I see parents overly rescuing their children from their problems.
 While it may feel good for parents to do this, the implicit (or even explicit) message to the child is, “You’re not competent to make it on your own.”
 Parents in this situation can help themselves to be mindful of enabling their child by being carefully considering the following questions:

 • Does your child now act entitled to, and demand, things you once enjoyed giving—car privileges, gifts, perks at home, or rent money?